ceylon/ceylon.ast/README.md

 `ceylon.ast.core` allows you to construct a Ceylon AST in your program, which you can then feed into other tools (some tools require the transformed RedHat AST), like the compiler to compile it or the [`ceylon.formatter`](https://github.com/lucaswerkmeister/ceylon.formatter) to write it as code (code generation).

+Any and all feedback is welcome – especially before the first release is out, because that’s when we can make changes without breaking everything!
+If you’re unhappy with a particular aspect of `ceylon.ast`’s design (perhaps a class or attribute should have a better name, or a class should be split up into several parts?), please say so now (contact me or create an issue) before it’s fixed in stone.

 This is the Google Summer of Code 2014 project of Lucas Werkmeister (@lucaswerkmeister); see [the mailing list thread](https://groups.google.com/forum/#!topic/ceylon-dev/_Uo5P2AgxmA) or the [project](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/lucaswerkmeister/5741031244955648).
 Contributions are of course welcome!